SDA logo

 Mile High Club 0:00:58 2008-01-25 Andrew Mills

-Andrew Mills's comments:
+Andrew Mills' comments:

 Playing an 'authentic' role of a SAS member has always appealed to me.
 Ever since reading the absolutely amazing 'Bravo Two Zero' from Andy McNab, my fascination with the 22nd Regiment has rarely been satisfied.
 So I knew deep down - even before its release - that Call of Duty 4 would be the next game that became my mini-obsession.
 And that's exactly what happened.
 With its relentless set-pieces and Infinity Ward's pedigree, it became an instant love affair for me (spending 8 hours non-stop going for the Mile High Club achievement bore testimony to its hold over me).